-We now consider quantum information processing (OIP) [27] and quantum machine learning [3], [8], [29], i.e. processing of quantum data and/or processing with quantum means, and we still focus on system identification and inversion problems.
-Among these problems, the one which was first studied is the quantum version of nonblind system identification, especially [35] introduced in 1997 in [6] and called "quantum process tomography" or QPT by the QIP community: see e.g. [2], [4], [5], [25], [26], [27], [30], [31], [33], [34].
-The quantum version of the above-mentioned classical source separation, called Quantum Source Separation, or QSS, and especially its blind version, or BQSS, were then introduced in 2007 in [9].
-Two main classes of BQSS methods were developed since then.
+We now consider quantum information processing (QIP) [8] and quantum machine learning [9-11], i.e., processing of quantum data and/or processing with quantum means, and we still focus on system identification and inversion problems.
+Among these problems, the one which was first studied is the quantum version of nonblind system identification, especially (see [12]) introduced in 1997 in Ref.
+[13] and called "quantum process tomography" or QPT by the QIP community: See, e.g., Refs.
+[8,14-22].
+The quantum version of the above-mentioned classical source separation, called quantum source separation, or QSS, and especially its blind version, or BQSS, were then introduced in 2007 in Ref.
+[23].
+Two main classes of BOSS methods were developed since then.
 The first one may be seen as a quantum extension of the above-mentioned classical ICA methods, since it takes advantage of the statistical independence of the parameters that define random source quantum states (qubit states).
-It is called Quantum Independent Component Analysis (or QICA, see e.g. [9],[10]) or, more precisely, Quantum-Source Independent Component Analysis (or QSICA, see e.g. [13]) to insist on the quantum nature of the considered source data, whereas it uses classical processing means (after quantum/classical data conversion).
-The second main class of BQSS methods was introduced in 2013-2014 in [11],[12] and then especially detailed in [16].
+It is called quantum independent component analysis (or QICA, see, e.g., Refs.
+[23,24]) or, more precisely, quantum-source independent component analysis (or QSICA, see, e.g., Ref.
+[25]) to insist on the quantum nature of the considered source data, whereas it uses classical processing means (after quantum/classical data conversion).
+The second main class of BQSS methods was introduced in 2013-2014 in Refs.
+[26,27] and then especially detailed in Ref.
+[28].
 It is based on the unentanglement of the considered source quantum states and it typically uses quantum processing means to restore these unknown states from their coupled version.
-Independently from the above quantum extensions of ICA, a quantum version of PCA was introduced in 2014 in [24].
+Independently from the above quantum extensions of ICA, a quantum version of PCA was introduced in 2014 in Ref.
+[29].

-In the present paper, our first contribution (see Section IV) concerns yet another type of unsupervised quantum machine learning methods [3], namely Blind Quantum Process Tomography, or BQPT.
-Here again, the term "blind", or "unsupervised", refers to the fact that we consider situations where the input values of the process to be identified are unknown, but they are requested to meet some (hereafter statistical) properties.
-We briefly introduced that BQPT concept in 2015 in [14] and we only outlined some resulting BQPT methods in that and some subsequent short conference papers, but only as spin-offs of corresponding BQSS methods.
-On the contrary, the present paper is the first one where we provide a detailed description of a method which combines the following features:
+In the present paper, our first contribution (see Sec.
+IV) concerns yet another type of unsupervised quantum machine learning methods [9], namely blind quantum process tomography, or BQPT.
+Here again, the term "blind," or "unsupervised," refers to the fact that we consider situations where the input values of the process to be identified are unknown, but they are requested to meet some (hereafter statistical) properties.
+We briefly introduced that BQPT concept in 2015 in Ref.
+[30] and we only outlined some resulting BQPT methods in that and some subsequent short conference papers (especially Ref.
+[31]), but only as spin-offs of corresponding

+BQSS methods.
+In contrast, the present paper is the first one where we provide a detailed description of a method which combines the following features:

-1. This method is primarily intended for BQPT, not for BQSS.
-To this end, it only uses classical processing means: on the contrary, using quantum processing means requires one to precisely characterize
+(1) This method is primarily intended for BQPT, not for BQSS.
+To this end, it only uses classical processing means: In contrast, using quantum processing means requires one to precisely characterize them beforehand, which is a significant drawback here, since BQPT, as QPT, is especially developed as a tool for characterizing quantum gates, as discussed in Secs.
+V D and VIII.

-- them beforehand, which is a significant drawback here, since BQPT, as QPT, is especially developed as a tool for characterizing quantum gates, as discussed in Sections VD and VII. - 2.
-This BQPT method therefore first performs measurements at the output of the system, i.e. quantum process, to be identified (see Section III), in order to convert quantum states into classical-form data before they are processed with classical means. - 3.
-Moreover, for the Heisenberg coupling process considered below as an example (see Section II), we aim at minimizing the number of types of measurements performed to fully characterize that process.
+(2) This BQPT method therefore first performs measurements at the output of the system, i.e., quantum process, to be identified (see Sec.
+III), in order to convert quantum states into classical-form data before they are processed with classical means.

+(3) Moreover, for the Heisenberg coupling process considered below as an example (see Sec.
+II), we aim at minimizing the number of types of measurements performed to fully characterize that process.